RYANCOX00/PANDS_PROBLEM_SHEETS/README.md

 # Programming and Scripting Weekly Problems <br />
-The purpose of this repository is for pushing weekly tasks for the Programing and Scripting module at GMIT. <br />
+The purpose of this repository is for pushing weekly tasks for the Programing and Scripting module at GMIT in 2021. <br />
 <br />

 ### Notes and references for weekly problems <br />